mautrix/docs/bridges/general/relay-mode.md

 Note: if `relay` → `allow_bridge` is set to `false`, then default relays will not be used.

+## Bridge-specific notes

+### Telegram
+Telegram minigroup portals can't be shared between multiple Matrix users, which means if you use both a relay bot and real user logins, they'll have different Matrix rooms for the same minigroup.
+If you want the portal to be shared, upgrade the group to a supergroup using `!tg upgrade` (or toggle one of the settings on the Telegram side which require a supergroup).

+Internal chat IDs have the format `<peer type>:<id>`, where peer type is `user`, `chat` or `channel`.
+Supergroups are channels, `chat` is only for minigroups.
+The `<id>` part is the plain ID, **without** bot API prefixes like `-100`.
+IDs are always positive integers.

 ## Legacy bridges
 Some of the legacy bridges that haven't been rewritten as Megabridges yet have